 These cables are cheap to buy.
 But you cannot randomly choose one because not all manufacturers care about quality.
+We have left out the polyethylene foam insulated cables on purpose.

 While searching for the best RCA cables for car audio, we learned about the factors that make a cable to be able to deliver great quality sound.
 Trust us, not all the cables out there can get you the quality you are looking for.